kumarrak/kumarrak/README.md

 - 👀 I’m interested in Computing and Business
 - 🌱 I’m currently learning about Data
 - 💞️ I’m looking to collaborate on exploring how data could be used to better our day to day activities.
-- 📫 Drop a message to arayapati77@gmail.com
+- 📫 Drop a message at arayapati77@gmail.com